-- Revised design concepts for the transport interchange to be circulated for internal comment by end of February. - Report to be taken to April Cabinet seeking approval to progress the preferred option for increasing parking capacity in the Stafferton Way Opportunity Area.

-- A decision on the bid to the Station Commercial Project Facility was expected in October 2015 - an announcement has yet to be made. - Network Rail started procurement for 'base scheme' for Maidenhead Station in October. - Further phases, including development of the formal business case and detailed design will be progressed in 2016/17.
-The scheme is scheduled for start on site in 2016/17 and completion in 2018/19 in advance of the opening of Crossrail in December 2019.
+- Report to be taken to Regeneration Sub-Committee in July 2016, seeking approval to progress the preferred option for increasing parking capacity in the Stafferton Way Opportunity Area as part of a wider Parking Strategy. - A decision on the bid to the Station Commercial Project Facility was expected in October 2015 an announcement has yet to be made. - Network Rail started procurement for 'base scheme' for Maidenhead Station in October. - Further phases, including development of the formal business case and detailed design will be progressed in 2016/17.
+The scheme is scheduled for start on site in 2017/18 and completion in 2018/19 in advance of the opening of Crossrail in December 2019.